secretstartups/handbook/development/dev/create/ide/developer-cheatsheet/index.html.md

 ## Jetbrains IDE Usage

-This section is a placeholder for proceses, tips, tools, etc. for working with the Jetbrains IDEs in the GitLab codebase.
+This section is a placeholder for processes, tips, tools, etc. for working with the Jetbrains IDEs in the GitLab codebase.

 It will eventually be moved to its own dedicated handbook or docs page.